pdeguzman96/BuildYourOwnImageClassifier/README.md

 The image classifier to recognize different species of flowers.
 Dataset contains 102 flower categories.
 However, any dataset can be used to create a Convolutional Neural Network using train.py.
 More details on how the Image Classifier works in the PyTorch Transfer Learning.ipynb.

+If you want access to the flowers data and my model checkpoint, they're in my Google Drive [here](https://drive.google.com/open?id=1weQumRkbqBua8cT2oau6Bg5Hjuz6kUPJ).
+I trained this model on the [Caltech 101 Images](http://www.vision.caltech.edu/Image_Datasets/Caltech101/) dataset, and it worked as well.

 ### Command line applications train.py & predict.py (leverage code from load_model.py, and data_processing.py)

 train.py arguments...